What Is the Difference Between an Acronym and an Initialism?

 But, when you use US or USA as an adjective or a modifier, periods are unnecessary:

-The US company, Amazon, is one of the highest grossing companies in history.
+Amazon, a US company, is one of the highest grossing companies in history.

-Of course, this very much depends on the style guide you are using.
-If you are uncertain about whether a particular acronym or initialism should have periods between the letters, it is always advisable to check the client’s style guide and adapt the style accordingly.
+Of course, whether to punctuate very much depends on the style guide you are using and the client’s preferences.
+If you are uncertain about whether a particular acronym or initialism should have periods between the letters, it is always advisable to check the client’s style guide (or the preferred dictionary when it comes to common terms) and then adapt the style accordingly.

 How to Capitalize Acronyms and Initialisms